 See the difference?
 Instead of your boss getting what sounds to him like a litany of problems, he is now getting some reassurance that it can be done, it just isn’t as easy as he probably thinks it is, and will take some thought to get everything right.

 The only problem with pessimistic problem solving is that it is often misunderstood by optimists (read: management, sales, marketing, etc.).
 You don’t want to be known as the person who spits out a list of problems at every new idea.
-Try instead to be known as the person who solves problems before anyone else realizes that a problem exists.
+It is better to be known as the person who solves problems before anyone else realizes that a problem exists.

 So unless you are communicating with optimists, go forth and spread paranoia and pessimism.